David Ross, Baron Ross of Nevill Holt: Other business activities

 In 2013, Ross resigned as deputy chairman of the Humber Local Enterprise Partnership.
 He had become involved when Cosalt was investing in the area with proposals for wind-generated energy but the collapse of that company meant that he had little in the way of involvement in local business and was having to spend more of his time elsewhere.
 The Ballyclare workwear division was based in Barnsley and Stockport, neither of which are in the Humber area.

 Ross, who has a strong personal interest in sport, was for some time on the board of Wembley Stadium and, with his friend Gary Lineker, was part of the consortium which rescued Leicester City Football Club from receivership, before it was later sold to Milan Mandarić.

 Other activities

 Politics

-Ross is a member of "The Leader's Group" of the Conservative Party.
-The group has been described by The Independent as "an elite diners' club whose members get frequent access to David Cameron in exchange for donating more than £50,000 a year".
+In 2014 Ross was a member of "The Leader's Group" of the Conservative Party.
+The group was described by The Independent as "an elite diners' club whose members get frequent access to David Cameron in exchange for donating more than £50,000 a year".
 In total, he had donated more than £700,000 to the party by February 2020, including £10,000 for Boris Johnson's leadership campaign in 2019.
 Ross also paid for Johnson's holiday accommodation in Mustique in December 2019.
-Although Johnson was eventually cleared of any standards breach, both Johnson and Ross were criticised by the Commons Standards Committee in July 2021 for their lack of candour over these arrangements.
+Although Johnson was eventually cleared of any standards breach, both Johnson and Ross were criticised by the Commons Select Committee on Standards in July 2021 for their lack of candour over these arrangements.

+Ross was made a Conservative life peer in the July 2026 political peerages.
+He was created as Baron Ross of Nevill Holt, of Great Grimsby in the County of Lincolnshire on 25 August 2026.